stefaniuk/docker-dnsomatic/README.md

 Installation
 ------------

-Automated builds of the image are available on [Docker Hub](https://hub.docker.com/r/stefaniuk/dnsomatic/).
+Automated build is configured on [Docker Hub](https://hub.docker.com/r/stefaniuk/dnsomatic/) where you can download from the latest stable image.

     docker pull stefaniuk/dnsomatic:latest